top of page

 • No waste: No concerns about expired or unneeded food items.

-• Flexibility: Money can also be used where most useful, like facilities, transportation, refrigeration, etc.
+• Flexibility: Money can also be used where it is most useful, such as facilities, transportation, and refrigeration.

 • Convenience: Donors don’t have to shop and deliver food themselves.